Okmeque1/software/PythonSoft/errors.md

 770A GeneralException : A general exception has occured,which means nothing and that a part of the program has had an exception.Try again.

+1E/08 requests.exceptions.ConnectionError : Module REQUESTS cannot access the specified website.
+Please check your cabling, wifi and if that does not work, contact the website administrator fore more info.